Muges/audiotsm/README.rst

 The audiotsm package implements several time-scale modification procedures:

+- OLA (Overlap-Add);
+- WSOLA (Waveform Similarity-based Overlap-Add);
+- Phase Vocoder.

-- OLA (Overlap-Add), which should only be used for percussive audio signals;
-- WSOLA (Waveform Similarity-based Overlap-Add), an amelioration of the OLA procedure which should give good results on most inputs.
+The OLA procedure should only be used on percussive audio signals.
+The WSOLA and the Phase Vocoder procedures are improvements of the OLA procedure, and should both give good results in most cases.

-If you are unsure which procedure to choose, the WSOLA should sound best in most cases.
+If you are unsure which procedure to choose, the Phase Vocoder should sound best in most cases.
 You can listen to the output of the different procedures on various audio files and at various speeds on the `examples page`_.

 .. _examples page: https://muges.github.io/audiotsm/

 Below is a basic example showing how to reduce the speed of a wav file by half using the WSOLA procedure::

-    from audiotsm import wsola
+    from audiotsm import phasevocoder
     from audiotsm.io.wav import WavReader, WavWriter

     with WavReader(input_filename) as reader:
         with WavWriter(output_filename, reader.channels, reader.samplerate) as writer:
-            tsm = wsola(reader.channels, speed=0.5)
+            tsm = phasevocoder(reader.channels, speed=0.5)
             tsm.run(reader, writer)

 Thanks